 In short, a consumer proposal is a formal and legally binding agreement—a contract—that you make with your creditors.
-You agree to pay them back part of what you owe them, interest charges are generally waived, and instead of making several different payments each month, you make only one to your trustee, who then pays out the funds to your creditors as per the agreement.
-For most people, the main benefits are a manageable, single monthly payment, and the fact that bill collectors will stop harassing them.
+You agree to pay them back a portion, and in some cases 100%, of what you owe them.
+Interest charges stop when the proposal is filed, and instead of juggling payments to several creditors each month, you make only one monthly payment to your LIT.
+The LIT in turn pays out the funds to your creditors in accordance with the consumer proposal terms.

-Because a consumer proposal falls under the Bankruptcy and Insolvency Act, it must be administered by a licensed insolvency trustee.
-No one else is authorized (despite what certain radio advertisements might tell you) to file a proposal on your behalf – and nothing less than a properly filed proposal will be binding on your creditors…so be aware and be careful, and don’t be afraid to ask questions!
-A licensed trustee will be more than happy to discuss his/her credentials to you.
+Because a consumer proposal falls under the Bankruptcy and Insolvency Act, it must be administered by an LIT.
+No one else is authorized (despite what certain advertisements might tell you) to file a consumer proposal on your behalf – and nothing less than a properly filed consumer proposal will stop your creditors from collecting overdue accounts.
+Be aware and be careful, and don’t be afraid to ask questions!
+An LIT will help you prepare a budget and will be more than happy to discuss all options available to you.

-Next week, we’ll look at some of the requirements for filing a proposal to see whether it might be an option for you.
-In the meantime, if you feel your financial situation is critical, Contact Us now for a free consultation.
+In our next column, we’ll look at some of the requirements for filing a proposal to see whether it might be an option for you.
+In the meantime, if you feel your financial situation is critical, contact us now for a free consultation.
 At Doyle Salewski, we’re here to help.